RoyalIcing/Orb/site/concepts/elixir-compiler.md

 Orb globals are defined using macros consuming `do` blocks.
 The core piece of Orb `defw` is made using macros and `do` blocks.
 They end up iterating through each Elixir AST and doing something with it — adding a new global to the list of globals, or adding a new function to the list of WebAssembly functions.
 They are what most make it feel like you are writing Elixir when using Orb.

-## 2. Elixir functions at WebAssembly compile-time
+## 2. Elixir functions executed at WebAssembly compile-time

 Orb also has its own abstract syntax tree, represented using Elixir structs.
 You create these structs using helper functions in the Orb DSL.
 As these are really functions like any other Elixir function, you can compose them like any other Elixir function.
 Find yourself doing the same 3 things in a row all the time?
 Wrap it in a function.